Pueblo, Colorado: Early development: railroads, steel, expansion, and orphanages

 In 1848, the United States acquired the Pueblo County area through the Mexican Cession, ending the Mexican-American War.
 The Colorado Gold Rush began in 1858, springing interest in the area back up.
 Independence, a traveling camp opened on the east side of Fountain creek, later being named Fountain City once Josiah Smith's prospecting party arrived in September.
-Pueblo as well as Fountain City were both platted in 1860, with Pueblo later being re-platted in 1870.
-Pueblo became the namesake of the county when the Colorado Territory was established by Congress in 1861.
+Pueblo as well as Fountain City were both platted in 1860.
+The Pueblo, Kansas Territory, post office opened on December 13, 1860.
+Pueblo became the namesake of the county when the Territory of Colorado was established by Congress in 1861.

 By the outbreak of the American Civil War in 1861, the area was used as a secret gathering place for Coloradoan recruits of the Confederate States Army.

 The Cheyenne and Arapahoe were ousted from Colorado to Oklahoma in 1867 from the Medicine Lodge Treaty, and the Ute were ousted to Western Colorado via the Treaty of 1868.
 1869 saw Charles Goodnight pioneering the Goodnight-Loving Trail, afterwards he grazed cattle in the region.
-His ranch headquarters were established in Rock Canyon, west of Pueblo in the Nolan Grant.
-The bison population nationwide began to significantly lower, leading to cattle heads from the plains coming during the 1870's.
+His ranch headquarters were established in Rock Canyon Ranch (also known as Goodnight Ranch), west of Pueblo in the Nolan Grant.
+The bison population nationwide began to significantly lower, leading to cattle heads from the plains coming during the 1870s.

 The current city of Pueblo represents the consolidation of four towns: Pueblo (incorporated 1870), South Pueblo (incorporated 1873), Central Pueblo (incorporated 1882), and Bessemer (incorporated 1886).
 Pueblo, South Pueblo, and Central Pueblo legally consolidated as the City of Pueblo between March 9 and April 6, 1886.
 Bessemer joined Pueblo in 1894.